bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.37 - 2025/06/17 =
+* Fix - With PHP version < 8.1 characters &#039; may appear in booking exports
+* Dev - Fallback to get_option when using wp_load_alloptions in case autoload is off

 = 1.16.36 - 2025/06/11 =
 * Fix - Allow users with bookacti_read_templates permission to view activities and events and their settings in calendar editor